Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Thermodynamics of RNAdS black hole and the free energy landscape

 Based on the condition of $P=0.4P_c$ and $q=1$, we can solve eq.(\ref{eq:2.10}) and obtain the values of $r_s$, $r_m$ and $r_l$ at different temperatures.

-Furthermore, it can be seen from the Fig.2, the small and large black hole states corresponding to the free energy minima are stable while the intermediate black hole state corresponding to the free energy maximum is unstable.
-Because of the thermal fluctuations, it is possible for the phase transitions between the stable small black hole state and the stable large black hole state.
-We will study the dynamics of such phase transitions by using path integral methods explored in the next section.
+Furthermore, it can be seen from the Fig.~\ref{fgFE}, the small and large black hole states corresponding to the free energy minima are locally stable while the thermodynamic transition black hole state corresponding to the free energy maximum is unstable.
+Because of the thermal fluctuations, it is possible for the phase transitions between the locally stable small black hole state and the locally stable large black hole state.
+We will study the dynamics of such phase transitions by using path integral methods in the next section.